-Additional screening questions YES/ NO/ Not applicable Comments 15.
-Is there evidence that the business property has drums, pits, stockpiled Choose an item.
-Insert comments, especially if 'Not chemicals, spills, stained soils, dead vegetation, polluted waterways, or item.
-Applicable' was selected. other contamination or pollution?
-16. Is the business or any of its activities located in or around a natural area Choose an Insert comments, especially if 'Not (forest, park, proposed conservation zone) near a protected area. item.
+15. Is there evidence that the business property has drums, pits, stockpiled chemicals, spills, stained soils, dead vegetation, polluted waterways, or other contamination or pollution?
+Insert any comments, especially if 'Not Applicable' was selected.
+16. Is the business or any of its activities located in or around a natural area Choose an Insert any comments, especially if 'Not (forest, park, proposed conservation zone) near a protected area. item.
 Applicable' was selected.

-17. Will the business affect coastal or marine areas (beaches, seagrass, coral Choose an Insert comments, especially if 'YES' was reefs) or involve aquaculture, fishing, or harvesting of marine resources? item. selected.
-18. Is the business located on or around areas which are important or Choose an Insert comments, especially if 'Not sensitive for reasons of their ecology, e.g. wetlands, watercourses or other item.
-Applicable' was selected. water bodies, the coastal zone, previously undeveloped hillsides forests or woodlands, areas used by protected, important or sensitive species of fauna or flora, which could be affected by business activities?
-19. Will the business affect a national monument or areas of known national, Choose an Insert comments, especially if 'YES' was or regional cultural, heritage resources (historic structures, artefacts, or item. selected. landmarks)?
-20. In case of a positive answer to questions 16 to 19, is there an assessment Choose an Insert comments. of any potential impacts (reports, studies, or ESIA) ? item.
+Additional screening questions YES/ NO/ Not applicable Comments 17.
+Will the business affect coastal or marine areas (beaches, seagrass, coral reefs) or involve aquaculture, fishing, or harvesting of marine resources?
+Choose an item.
+Insert any comments, especially if 'Not Applicable' was selected.
+18. Is the business located on or around areas which are important or sensitive for reasons of their ecology, e.g. wetlands, watercourses or other water bodies, the coastal zone, previously undeveloped hillsides forests or woodlands, areas used by protected, important or sensitive species of fauna or flora, which could be affected by business activities?
+Choose an item.
+Insert any comments, especially if 'Not Applicable' was selected.
+19. Will the business affect a national monument or areas of known national, or regional cultural, heritage resources (historic structures, artefacts, or landmarks)?
+Choose an item.
+Insert any comments, especially if 'Not Applicable' was selected.
+20. In case of a positive answer to questions 16 to 19, is there an assessment of any potential impacts (reports, studies, or ESIA)?
+Choose an item.
+Insert any comments, especially if 'No' was selected.

-Procurement Requirements for Asset and Repair Financing: Part 1 (pre-PFI approval)
+Procurement Requirements for Asset and Repair Financing: